 How do you pronounce 'Coelacanth?

-After mangling the pronunciation of this fish for many years, it was a painfully long process through the quagmire of coh-ella-canth and coh-eel-uh-canth to the actual pronunciation: 'SEE-luh-canth'.
+After mangling the pronunciation of this fish for many years, we waded through the quagmire of coh-ella-canth and coh-eel-uh-canth to the actual pronunciation: 'SEE-luh-canth'.
 Easy when you know how.

 Ultimately, it doesn't matter too much how you pronounce it to yourself, but if you want to boast to your friends about catching one, best make sure you don't embarrass yourself, hmm?

 This article is part of our Animal Crossing: New Horizons walkthrough, which includes a Complete Fish List, Complete Bug List and Complete Sea Creatures List.
 If you're looking for specific fish or bug, we can tell you how to catch the elusive Coelacanth, Mahi-Mahi, Giant Trevally, Stringfish, Golden Trout and all the Sharks and Beetles, along with a full list of Critters leaving at the end of the month.
 We've also compiled a Complete Villager List and a Complete List of K.K.
 Slider Songs, as well as the Best Custom Design Codes and Islands we've found so far, and the best islands to visit using Dream Address Codes.